-After a relatively easy read in the past two chapters, Gjenesi 47 presents more of a challenge: there is new vocabulary to be learned, as well as quite a few usages from previous chapters to be reviewed.
-The subjects of this forty-seventh chapter are: i ebreus te tiere di Ramses (Hebrews in the land of Ramses), la ministrazion di Josef (Joseph’s administration), il zurament di Josef (Joseph’s vow).
+After a relatively easy read in the past two chapters, the Friulian of the forty-seventh chapter of Genesis presents more of a challenge: there is new vocabulary to be learned, as well as quite a few usages from previous chapters to be reviewed.
+The subjects of this chapter are: i ebreus te tiere di Ramses (Hebrews in the land of Ramses); la ministrazion di Josef (Joseph’s administration); il zurament di Josef (Joseph’s oath).

 If you are arriving on this site for the first time, begin your study of the Friulian language here.

 Read Gjenesi 47

 Vocabulary: duncje (therefore), visâ (to inform), il faraon (pharaoh), il pari (father), il fradi (brother), rivâ (to arrive), la tiere (land, earth), la mandrie (herd), la robe minude (small livestock, sheep, flocks), la robe grande (large livestock, oxen, herds), la regjon (region), cjoli (to take), cinc (five), presentâ (to present), domandâ (to ask), il mistîr (skill, trade, occupation), rispuindi (to respond), il famei (servant), il pastôr (shepherd), i vons (forefathers), il forest (foreigner, outsider), il passon (pasture), di fat (in fact), regnâ (to reign), la miserie (famine), di fâ spavent (frightful, terrible), lassâ (to allow, to permit), almancul (at least), fermâsi (to dwell).